All Episodes

 Expand the court.

-All these things, Sean, as they explaining saving nine, they're just an excuse for the liberals to control the judiciary so it's no longer independent, so that the judiciary can't follow the constitution and make sure that we are following it as well.
+All these things, Sean, as I explained in Saving Nine, they're just an excuse for the liberals to control the judiciary so that it's no longer independent, so that the judiciary can't follow the Constitution and make sure that we are following it as well.

-So you write this book saving nine, the fight against the left's audacious plan and pack the court.
+So you write this book, Saving Nine, the fight against the left's audacious plan to pack the court.

 Okay.